zahaby/intro-llm-rag/usecase-2/get_weather.md

 ```

 ## TODO:
-- This is a stateless calendar reservation POC, doesn't handle any type of conversation or stateful flow.
+- This is a stateless POC, doesn't handle any type of conversation or stateful flow.
 Need to put this POC in a full context.
 - Handle exceptions, as there is a big window for different error scenarios.

 ### useful links: